CookMateBangkit/CookMate-API/README.md

 ### With Docker
   1. Make sure you have installed Docker Desktop on your local computer.
   2. Make sure you have downloaded or cloned the Cookmate-API repository
-  3. Also make sure you have downloaded the ML and taro models in one Cookmate-API repository
+  3. Also make sure you have downloaded the ML model and saved it in one Cookmate-API repository.
   4. Open CLI and direct to this repository
   5. Run the command `docker build -t Cookmate-api:v1`
   6. Wait for the docker build to complete
   7. Next run the command `docker run -d -p 8050:8050 --name Cookmate-API Cookmate-API:v1`
-  8. this is how to run locally when you don't want to install python on a local computer
+  8. now the API runs on `http://localhost:8050/` and `http://0.0.0.0:8050/`

 ### With GCP